How to Choose the Right Plant

 - Low light - far from any window, a north-facing room, a dim hallway.
 Suits only the tough few - snake plant, ZZ plant, cast iron plant, pothos.

 A quick test: at midday, in the exact spot, hold your hand up.
 A sharp, crisp shadow = bright light.
 A soft, fuzzy shadow = medium light.
 Barely any shadow = low light.
+For a more precise reading, our light-checker tool walks you through it window by window.

 Be brutally honest here.
 Most rooms are dimmer than they feel, because our eyes adjust.
 This single step prevents most plant deaths.